Nancy Lee, who died after prolonged ketamine abuse at the age of 23

-I spoke to Laura, a call-center manager from Bristol.
+I spoke to Laura, a call centre manager from Bristol.
 Now 32, she’s been taking ketamine for half her life.
 She started in 2001 and at one point was snorting three grams a day.
-She’s spent seven years in drug counseling and NA.
+She’s spent seven years in drug counselling and NA.

 “I really feel sorry for anyone that is in that lifestyle on a daily basis, because it’s almost impossible to get out of.
 I can say for sure that if I didn’t commit myself 40 hours a week to my job I would be on it all the time, or struggling with myself not to be.
-Even though I'm 'clean,' this is only by default, from changing my social groups and prioritizing life, love, and work over ketamine.
+Even though I'm 'clean' this is only by default, from changing my social groups and prioritising life, love and work over ketamine.
 If you put the stuff in front of me now I'd still do it.
 It's more powerful than I ever anticipated.”

 She said ketamine is a disaster as a coping mechanism.
 “I went through a major bereavement and found myself using two to three grams a day.
 It helped to an extent, but really it just separated me from my life and emotions.
-The problem is that it all comes flooding back when you come down, which gives you the need to blanket yourself again—hence the vicious cycle.”
+The problem is it all comes flooding back when you come down, which gives you the need to blanket yourself again – hence the vicious cycle.”
 So far, Laura’s organs are intact.

-Laura tempered her ketamine use by eating well, exercising, and being careful when mixing it with other drugs, most crucially alcohol.
+Laura tempered her ketamine use by eating well, exercising and being careful when you mix it with other drugs, most crucially alcohol.
 She knew how to reduce the dangers.
 However, the average kid receives a measly one hour of drug education before they leave secondary school.
 So Nancy never knew.

-Most of the 93 recorded ketamine-related deaths (between 2005 and 2013) in the UK have been accidental poisonings—like at this year’s Glastonbury festival, at an illegal rave in Croydon, and at last year’s Boomtown festival—or accidents.
-There have been nine drowning and three roa- traffic accident fatalities caused by the drug.
+Most of the 93 recorded ketamine-related deaths (between 2005 and 2013) in the UK have been accidental poisonings – like at this year’s Glastonbury festival, at an illegal rave in Croydon and at last year’s Boomtown festival – or accidents.
+There have been nine drowning and three road traffic accident fatalities caused by the drug.
 There have also been suicides.
 In 2011 a depressed, jobless teenager, Adam Sephton, was found hanged in a football field in Barnsley after several months of heavy ketamine use.

-Drug services and hospitals here are seeing a rising number of people suffering serious health problems due to heavy K use.
-In London, Leeds, and Bristol there have been sharp increases of people being referred to urologists with ketamine-related bladder issues.
+Drug services and hospitals in the UK are seeing a rising number of people suffering serious health problems due to heavy K use.
+In London, Leeds and Bristol there have been sharp increases in people being referred to urologists with ketamine-related bladder issues.
 Last year David Gillatt, the UK's leading urological surgeon, removed three bladders from ketamine users.

-Consultant psychiatrist Dr. Owen Bowden-Jones, lead clinician at the Club Drug Clinic in London, said that around three quarters of ketamine users visiting the clinic have bladder-related symptoms.
+Consultant psychiatrist Dr Owen Bowden-Jones, lead clinician at the Club Drug Clinic in London, says around three quarters of ketamine users visiting the clinic have bladder-related symptoms.

 Nancy with friends

-As with Nancy, he said that ketamine is prompted by and linked with depression, anxiety, and addiction.
+As with Nancy, he says ketamine is prompted by and linked with depression, anxiety and addiction.
 Nearly one in five of those who told the Global Drug Survey they used ketamine in 2009 admitted that they were dependent on the drug.

-The other problem with ketamine is that the antisocial nature of the drug means that heavy users, particularly the young, tend to be outsiders who hang out in groups with other heavy users.
-The lack of any recognized treatment for ketamine addiction means that many heavy users exist beyond the radar of local drug services.
+The other problem with ketamine is that the anti-social nature of the drug means that heavy users, particularly the young, tend to be outsiders who hang out in groups with other heavy users.
+The lack of any recognised treatment for ketamine addiction means that many heavy users exist beyond the radar of local drug services.

 An outreach worker at the drug charity CRI in Brighton told me that Nancy came into the project a few years ago to discuss worries over her ketamine use, but she missed her next appointment and never returned.
-Her dad, Jim, said that Nancy refused attempts at getting her psychiatric or medical help because she had a phobia about visiting doctors and hospitals.
+Her dad Jim says Nancy refused attempts at getting her psychiatric or medical help because she had a phobia about visiting doctors and hospitals.

-As with a growing number of parents of people killed through drug taking, Jim said the government is doing virtually nothing—beyond its rarely visited, zero-credibility website Talk to Frank—to inform children about drugs.
-He wants to see a change in drug policy that is more focused on education and care than inaction and criminalization.
+As with a growing number of parents of people killed through drug taking, Jim says the government is doing virtually nothing – beyond its rarely visited, zero credibility website Talk to Frank – to inform children about drugs.
+He wants to see a change in drug policy that is more focused on education and care than inaction and criminalisation.

 “I hate it that we live in a world where we prefer to turn the other cheek and ignore what is happening on our doorstep.
 Brighton is a wealthy area, but in reality it’s like Brighton Rock; it still exists on two separate worlds.
 We need to care for people who have drug problems, not treat them as outcasts.
 The government needs to listen to the advice of experts rather than the Daily Mail.
 Prohibition causes more problems than it solves.”

 But for a lot of people who get into trouble with drugs, the real problem is mental health issues.
-And in modern Britain, the fact that some kids are using potent drugs like ketamine to deal with depression, and a feeling of dislocation with the world, is tragic.
+And in modern Britain, that some kids are using potent drugs like ketamine to deal with depression and a feeling of dislocation with the world, is tragic.